alberlab/pgs/docs/quickstart.rst

 .. tip:: PGS Helper uses `Java Runtime Envrionment <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_, the latest Java SE 8 update is recommended.

+.. note:: PGS Helper is a convenient interface but not required to run PGS.
+For users that do not have Java installed, we provide the ``runPgs.sh`` and ``input_config.json`` template files that are easy to modify.

 Using the PGS Helper
 --------------------